verse-lab/coq-lgtm/Triple.md

 # LGTM triples in Coq

-Here we discuss how the Coq encoding on LGTM triples is different from the paper one.
-For illustration purposes we consider the example from the section 4 (Fig. 13).
+Here we discuss how the Coq encoding of LGTM triples is different from the paper one.
+For illustration, purposes we consider the example from the section 4 (Fig. 13).
 The Coq embedding LGTM triple looks like

 ```coq
 Lemma spmspv_spec `{Inhab D} `{H__ : Inhab (labeled int)}